KaiNorberg/PatchworkOS/README.md

 ## Testing

-Testing uses a GitHub action that compiles the project and runs it for one minute using QEMU both with the `DEBUG=2` flag enabled.
+Testing uses a GitHub action that compiles the project and runs it for one minute using QEMU both with the `DEBUG=1` amd `TESTING=1` flags enabled.
 This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if it has not crashed by the end of the minute, it is considered a success.

 ### Tested Configurations